‘Anything is Possible’

 Impact: Each pupil will be proud of what they have achieved because they are able to recognise the progress that they have made and will know what they need to do to reach the high standards that have been set.

-Intent: All pupils will be able to apply their learning across the curriculum and will use the skills and knowledge they have gained to confidently tackle new concepts and problems.
+Intent: All pupils at Water Mill Primary School will be able to apply their learning across the curriculum and will use the skills and knowledge they have gained to confidently tackle new concepts and problems.

 Implementation: All pupils will be encouraged to think deeply about what they are learning and to think of different ways of expressing their learning.
 Through the teaching of creative and performing arts pupils will develop confidence, imagination and talk for learning.